What to consider before opening a money market account

 When the Federal Reserve raises or lowers the federal funds rate, it tends to affect the yields on money market accounts.
 When the Fed raises rates, savers with high-yielding accounts tend to receive higher APYs.
-From 2015 to 2018, the Fed raised rates nine times.
-This helped many savers at high-yielding online banks earn substantially higher APYs.
+From 2015 to 2018, for example, the Fed raised rates nine times, helping many savers at high-yielding online banks earn substantially higher APYs.

-But starting in 2019, the Fed started lowering rates.
-In March 2020, the U.S. central bank made two emergency rate cuts to try and bolster the economy due to the coronavirus.
-This sent the federal funds rate down to zero — unwinding all nine of the past rate increases.
-These rate cuts have caused some banks to lower their APYs on savings accounts and money market accounts.
+But starting in 2019, the Fed started lowering rates, citing a potential slowdown in the global economy and inflation concerns.
+In March 2020, the U.S. central bank made two emergency rate cuts in response to the coronavirus outbreak, sending the federal funds rate down to zero and unwinding all nine past rate increases.

 Interest is usually credited on a monthly basis on money market accounts.
 The APY on an account includes the effects of compounding during the year.
 So, when you compare APYs, you can tell which account is going to help your money grow the most.
 The best way to compare interest you’ll earn on different money market accounts is using an apples-to-apples approach.
 Always compare APYs and not rates.
 You can use our compound interest calculator to determine your potential earnings on a money market account.